Capital Credits - Part of the Cooperatative Difference

 Just as RUS sets requirements for the allocation of Capital Credits to members, it also sets equity levels so that there are sufficient funds to pay back the loans with interest first.
-It is only after that level is reached that capital Credits can be paid back.
+It is only after that level is reached that Capital Credits can be paid back.
 If we did not follow the terms of the loans, it could be revoked and we would have to look elsewhere for funds, usually at higher interest rates.

 Capital Credits are YOUR ownership in the Cooperative.

-Some Commonly Asked Questions About Capital Credits
+Frequently Asked Questions About Capital Credits -